codyngpriest/alx-higher_level_programming/0x02-python-import_modules/README.md

 2. How to make a script dynamic!
 This is a program that prints the number of and the list of its arguments.

+3. Infinite addition
+This is a program that prints the result of the addition of all arguments